JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 that application is itself made up of many small components.
 This makes it easier to develop an application because you only have to deal with small, well-defined, bite-sized chunks of code at a time.

+TODO: What follows would probably be a better fit for later.
+At this point, what is important is that the reader understands the concept of components.
+Other benefits are secondary.

 Components are managed by a component container, which keeps track of the components that are installed and active.
 In this way, components have these